UMP 75x25 [M10x3] GW F200 PLATINIUM / N52 - search holder

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or get in touch via form on our website.
-You can check the power and the appearance of neodymium magnets in our force calculator magnetic mass calculator
+Call us tel: +48 22 499 98 98 or contact us via form on our website.
+You can check the power as well as the appearance of neodymium magnets in our force calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.